Lynn Swann: 2006 candidacy for governor

 In December 2004, Swann, who resides in the Pittsburgh suburb of Sewickley Heights, Pennsylvania, indicated that he was considering seeking the Republican nomination for Governor of Pennsylvania in the 2006 election.
 On February 23, 2005, Swann filed papers with the state elections board stating his intention to run.
 On the same day, he formed a fundraising committee called Team 88 after his Steeler jersey number.
 On January 4, 2006, Swann formally declared his candidacy.

-Swann's opponents for the Republican primary had initially included Jim Panyard, State Senator Jeff Piccola, and former Lieutenant Governor William Scranton, III.
-After Swann received the endorsement of the Republican state committee on February 11, 2006, all three opponents quit the race, leaving Swann as the only Republican to have filed by the deadline of March 7, 2006.
+Swann's opponents for the Republican primary had initially included Jim Panyard, State Senator Jeff Piccola and former Lieutenant Governor William Scranton, III.
+After Swann received the endorsement of the Republican state committee on February 11, all three opponents quit the race, leaving Swann as the only Republican to have filed by the deadline of March 7.
 Swann chose Montgomery County Commissioner Jim Matthews as his running mate.

-Polls in early February showed Swann and Rendell in a statistical tie, though Rendell had the advantage of being the popular incumbent.
+Polls in early February showed Swann and Ed Rendell in a statistical tie, though Rendell had the advantage of being the popular incumbent.
 Swann's campaign focused on reforming Harrisburg by addressing mass transit, property tax, law enforcement, the environment and the growing concern of obesity.
 He also supported giving the Pittsburgh Penguins Pittsburgh's lone slots license so they could build a new arena, free of taxpayer money.

-Swann's momentum did not survive a barrage of advertising from Rendell in early spring and had trouble keeping up with Rendell's effective fundraising.
-In the end, Swann lost the election with 40% of the vote to incumbent Ed Rendell's 60%.
+Swann's momentum did not survive a barrage of advertising from Rendell in early spring, and had trouble keeping up with Rendell's effective fundraising.
+In the end, Swann lost the election with 40% of the vote to Rendell's 60%.
 Had Swann won, he would have been the first African American Governor of Pennsylvania and only the third African American elected governor of a state in U.S. history.
 Of the three Republican African American gubernatorial candidates in 2006, all three of them lost; Kenneth Blackwell lost in Ohio, and Randy Daniels lost in New York.